Stephanie-hezekiah/LITA-CAPSTONE-PROJECT/README.md

 ### Project Overview

 This repository serves as a centralized location for managing and analyzing sales data.
 It includes various dataset  and documentation to facilitate understanding and use of the sales information.
 The data includes sales metrics such as: Revenue, Customer ID, Products, Sales, Order ID, Order Date and Region.

-The objectives of this project are listed below:
+### Objectives
 1. Customer Analysis: Identifying customer segments and region.
 2. Product Performance: Reviewing product popularity and profitability.
 3. Revenue Analysis: Understanding revenue sources by region, order date, and customer demographics.